yuhko-msft/microsoft-graph-docs/api-reference/beta/api/chat-patch.md

 ## Response

-If successful, this method returns a `200 OK response` code and the updated **chat** resource in the response body.
+If successful, this method returns a `200 OK` response code and the [chat](../resources/chat.md) resource created in the response body.

 ## Examples